(1) POST will issue basic certificates in the following disciplines:

 (i) illness of the public safety officer or a member of the public safety officer's immediate family;

 (ii) absence of reasonable access to the basic course, or the legal training course; and/or

 (iii) an unreasonable shortage of personnel within the department.

-(f) A public safety officer who has been issued a basic certificate by the council and whose last date of employment as a public safety officer, in the discipline for which the officer received a basic certificate, was less than 36 months prior to the date of the person's present appointment as a public safety officer, in the discipline for which the officer received a basic certificate, is not required to fulfill the basic educational requirements as set forth in these rules.
+(f) A public safety officer who has been issued a basic certificate by the council and whose last date of employment as a public safety officer was less than 36 months prior to the date of the person's present appointment as a public safety officer is not required to fulfill the basic educational requirements as set forth in these rules.

-(g) If the last date of employment as a public safety officer, in the discipline for which the officer received a basic certificate, is more than 36 months but less than 60 months prior to the date of present employment as a public safety officer, in the discipline for which the officer received a basic certificate, the public safety officer may satisfy the basic requirement by successfully passing a basic equivalency course administered by the academy.
+(g) If the last date of employment as a public safety officer is more than 36 months but less than 60 months prior to the date of present employment as a public safety officer, the public safety officer may satisfy the basic requirement by successfully passing a basic equivalency course administered by the academy.
 If the public safety officer fails the basic equivalency course, the basic course shall be completed within the time frames set forth in the rules.
 If no basic equivalency course exists for the public safety officer's specific discipline, then the applicable basic course must be completed within one year of the public safety officer's most recent appointment.